direnv/direnv/README.md

 ## How it works

-Before each prompt, direnv checks for the existence of a `.envrc` or `.env` file in the current and parent directories.
+Before each prompt, direnv checks for the existence of a `.envrc` file (and [optionally](man/direnv.toml.1.md#load_dotenv) a `.env` file) in the current and parent directories.
 If the file exists (and is authorized), it is loaded into a **bash** sub-shell and all exported variables are then captured by direnv and then made available to the current shell.

-If both `.envrc` and `.env` files exists, the `.envrc` will always be chosen first.

 It supports hooks for all the common shells like bash, zsh, tcsh and fish.
 This allows project-specific environment variables without cluttering the